civican/legisinfo/42-1/bills/C-78/bill_text.md

   in any other case, the court that retains jurisdiction is the court that the Federal Court determines to be the most appropriate.

-> **Explanatory Note**:
-> Existing text of subsections 5(2) and (3):
-> *Existing Text*:
-> > Where variation proceedings between the same former spouses and in respect of the same matter are pending in two courts that would otherwise have jurisdiction under subsection (1) and were commenced on different days and the proceeding that was commenced first is not discontinued within thirty days after it was commenced, the court in which a variation proceeding was commenced first has exclusive jurisdiction to hear and determine any variation proceeding then pending between the former spouses in respect of that matter and the second variation proceeding shall be deemed to be discontinued.
-> > Where variation proceedings between the same former spouses and in respect of the same matter are pending in two courts that would otherwise have jurisdiction under subsection (1) and were commenced on the same day and neither proceeding is discontinued within thirty days after it was commenced, the Federal Court has exclusive jurisdiction to hear and determine any variation proceeding then pending between the former spouses in respect of that matter and the variation proceedings in those courts shall be transferred to the Federal Court on the direction of that Court.

 ### Section 5

 Subsections 6(1) to (3) of the Act are replaced by the following:

 ### Section 6

-  **(1)** **If** an application for an order under section **16.1** is made in a divorce proceeding **or corollary relief proceeding** to a court in a province and the child of the marriage in respect of whom the order is sought is **habitually resident in** another province, the court may, on application by a spouse or on its own motion, transfer the proceeding to a court in that other province.
+  **(1)** If an application for an order under section 16.1 is made in a divorce proceeding or corollary relief proceeding to a court in a province and the child of the marriage in respect of whom the order is sought is habitually resident in another province, the court may, on application by a spouse or on its own motion, transfer the proceeding to a court in that other province.

-  **(2)** **If** an application for a variation order in respect of a **parenting** order is made in a variation proceeding to a court in a province and the child of the marriage in respect of whom the variation order is sought is **habitually resident in** another province, the court may, on application by a former spouse or on its own motion, transfer the variation proceeding to a court in that other province.
+  **(2)** If an application for a variation order in respect of a parenting order is made in a variation proceeding to a court in a province and the child of the marriage in respect of whom the variation order is sought is habitually resident in another province, the court may, on application by a former spouse or on its own motion, transfer the variation proceeding to a court in that other province.

-> **Explanatory Note**:
-> Existing text of subsections 6(1) to (3):
-> *Existing Text*:
-> > Where an application for an order under section 16 is made in a divorce proceeding to a court in a province and is opposed and the child of the marriage in respect of whom the order is sought is most substantially connected with another province, the court may, on application by a spouse or on its own motion, transfer the divorce proceeding to a court in that other province.
-> > Where an application for an order under section 16 is made in a corollary relief proceeding to a court in a province and is opposed and the child of the marriage in respect of whom the order is sought is most substantially connected with another province, the court may, on application by a former spouse or on its own motion, transfer the corollary relief proceeding to a court in that other province.
-> > Where an application for a variation order in respect of a custody order is made in a variation proceeding to a court in a province and is opposed and the child of the marriage in respect of whom the variation order is sought is most substantially connected with another province, the court may, on application by a former spouse or on its own motion, transfer the variation proceeding to a court in that other province.

 ### Section 6